Koszul algebras and quadratic duals in Galois cohomology: Introduction

 As Positselski proved in \cite{positselsky:koszul2}, the cohomology of local and global fields also has PBW property.
 These facts corroborate a strenghtening of Positselski's Conjecture. \begin{conj} Let $\K$ be a field containing a primitive $p$\textsuperscript{th} root of unity.
 Then the algebra $H^\bullet(G_{\K},\F_p)$ is PBW. \end{conj}

-Koszul property of an algebra can be paraphrased as the fact that there are not surprising ways in which an element of the algebra can turn to be $0$, or in other words ``only what is expected to be $0$ is actually $0$''.
+Koszulity of an algebra can be paraphrased as the fact that there are not surprising ways in which an element of the algebra can turn to be $0$, or in other words ``only what is expected to be $0$ is actually $0$''.
 Our next results go in the same philosophical direction.
-When a minimal presentation $G=\gen{x_1,\dots,x_d\mid r_1,\dots,r_m}$ of a finitely generated pro-$p$ group is given (see Section \ref{sec:pairings and duals}), commutators and powers applied to a given relator $r_i$ provide automatically some higher degree relators of $\gr\FppG$.
+When a minimal presentation $G=\gen{x_1,\dots,x_d\mid r_1,\dots,r_m}$ of a finitely generated pro-$p$ group is given (see \S~\ref{sec:pairings and duals}), commutators and powers applied to a given relator $r_i$ provide automatically some higher degree relators of $\gr\FppG$.
 Let us say that these are the ``predictable'' higher degree relations.
 But a priori, $\gr\FppG$ might be subject to other, ``unpredictable'' relations.
-Under the mild assumption that Galois cohomology is quadratic, the predictable relations are orthogonal to the relations in Galois cohomology: \begin{thmE} Let $G=\gen{x_1,\dots,x_d\mid r_1,\dots,r_m}$ be a minimal presentation of a finitely generated pro-$p$-group $G$, and assume that $H^\bullet(G,\F_p)$ is quadratic.
-Then there is an isomorphisms of quadratic $\F_p$-algebras
+Under the mild assumption that Galois cohomology is quadratic, the predictable relations are orthogonal to the relations in Galois cohomology: